Neto (footballer, born 1989): Barcelona

 On 27 June 2019, it was announced that Neto would move to Barcelona for €26m plus €9m in add-ons.
 He arrived as back-up for Marc-André ter Stegen, a day after fellow goalkeeper Jasper Cillessen moved in the other direction.
-He made his debut on 10 December in a 2–1 win at Inter Milan at the end of the Champions League group stage, with manager Ernesto Valverde resting most of his key players.
+He debuted on 10 December in a 2–1 win at Inter Milan at the end of the Champions League group stage, with manager Ernesto Valverde resting most of his key players.
 He played two league games over the season, starting on 4 January 2020 in the Derbi barceloní against Espanyol, a 2–2 away draw while Ter Stegen was injured.

 Neto played in Barcelona's first six league games and three of the six UEFA Champions League group stage matches of 2020–21, as his German teammate took until the end of October to recover from a knee injury; this included a 3–1 home loss to Real Madrid in El Clásico on 24 October.

-AFC Bournemouth
+Bournemouth

-On 7 August 2022, Neto joined Premier League club AFC Bournemouth on a free transfer, signing a 12-month contract.
+On 7 August 2022, Neto joined Premier League club Bournemouth on a free transfer, signing a 12-month contract.
 He was initially back-up to Mark Travers.
-He made his debut on 23 August in the second round of the EFL Cup away to Norwich City, winning on penalties after a 2–2 draw; eight days later he played his first league game, a goalless draw at home to Wolverhampton Wanderers.
+He debuted on 23 August in the second round of the EFL Cup away to Norwich City, winning on penalties after a 2–2 draw; eight days later, he played his first league game, a goalless draw at home to Wolverhampton Wanderers.
 He remained first choice until suffering a hamstring injury on 24 October in the 2–0 loss at West Ham United, with Travers replacing him at half time; he returned on 14 January 2023 for a defeat by the same score away to Brentford, and was praised by manager Gary O'Neil for recovering ahead of schedule.

+Loan to Arsenal

+On 30 August 2024, Neto joined Arsenal on a season-long loan on deadline day.

+Neto debuted for Arsenal on 29 January 2025 in their Champions League match against Girona.
+That was his only appearance for the club, as he departed Arsenal at the end of the season.

+Botafogo

+On August 8, 2025, Neto was announced as a new signing for Botafogo.
+Neto signed a contract with Glorioso until June 2027.

+On September 14, during Botafogo's loss to São Paulo in the Brazilian Championship, Neto felt pain in his thigh and had to be substituted in the first half.
+Two days later, imaging tests revealed a complete rupture of the rectus femoris muscle in his right thigh, with an estimated recovery time of twelve to twenty weeks.

+On September 21, Neto underwent surgery and three days later began recovery work at Botafogo's Health and Performance Center.